cuhksam/emnlp2019.github.io/_pages/participants.md

 **Note that the official hotel event rates will begin to expire on Tuesday, September 18th, 2018**.

+## Childcare Grants

+ACL 2017 and NAACL 2018 provided on-site daycare to participants attending the conference at a subsidized rate.
+However, it was under-utilized at those conferences.
+To ensure that more people take advantage of childcare assistance, EMNLP will be experimenting with a reimbursement model for childcare expenses.
+Please read the full policy [here](/downloads/official-emnlp18-childcare-policy.pdf).
+Once you have read the policy, you may file an application for the grant by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdFs-tYT9my97fcQPv7IRs-7TDyjkkAKsuqJjXqLJ08RZEZCw/viewform).

 ## Visa Information

 Since visa applications can take almost 2-4 months to be approved, we advise that you apply as soon as possible.
 If you require an invitation letter for your visa application, please send an email to [emnlp2018@kuleuven.be](mailto:emnlp2018@kuleuven.be) with the following information: